IgniteUI/igniteui-docfx/en/components/categorychart.md

  A user can bind a collection of data, a group of collections, and a data property and let the charting control do the rest.
 The component will analyze the data and then automatically choose the best series type to represent the data.

 By using a smart Data Adapter, the data is analyzed and the appropriate visualization is rendered.
-For example, if the `chartType` property is set to `Auto`, the control will use a column chart for a small data sets or a line chart for larger data sets.
+For example, if the `ChartType` property is set to `Auto`, the control will use a column chart for a small data sets or a line chart for larger data sets.

-However, you can also explicitly specify the chart type by setting the `chartType` to:
+However, you can also explicitly specify the chart type by setting the `ChartType` to:

 -   `Line`
 -   `Area`
--   `Column`
+-   `IgxColumnComponent`
 -   `Point`
 -   `Spline`
 -   `SplineArea`